-The hotel provides patrons with a full-serviced bar, bistro, sports bar, lounge and dining areas, beer garden and take away liquor.
-The hotel is a favourite venue amongst the local patrons, with the objective of making it attractive to a mature clientele appreciative of being able to drink, dine and gamble in a safe and comfortable setting.
+The newly constructed hotel provides patrons with a full-serviced bar, restaurant / cafe, sports bar, lounge areas, TAB, gaming room, gaming bar and take away liquor.
+The finishes and furnishings of the proposed hotel are that of a high-quality venue, with the objective of making it attractive to a mature clientele appreciative of being able to drink, dine and gamble in a fresh, comfortable and sophisticated setting.

-The proposed hotel is within short walking distance to the available bus stops and West Wyalong Train Station.
+The proposed hotel is within short walking distance to numerous bus stops and Hurlstone Park Train Station and Dulwich Grove Light Rail Station.
 Additionally, the proposed hotel will arrange for taxi pick-ups from the hotel for any patron who requests such a service.